mel0n-s0da/big-ideas-lab-5/README.md

 # Installation & Use
 ## License
 Distributed by GNU General Public License v3.0
-<br/> *We chose this license because we want anyone to be able to easily take advantage of our code in thier project!*
+<br/> *We chose this license because we want anyone to be able to easily take advantage of our code in their project!*
 ## Installation
 1. Open your favorite JupyterNotebook software
 2. Download something.ipynb